g1mishra/nextfolio/README.md

   "homePage": {
     "greeting": "Hi there 👋 I am",
-    "typedStrings": ["> Full-stack Developer", "> Your Specialty", "> Your Passion"], "gameComment": "// have fun with the game 😍", "gameCommentMobile": "// play the game below 😍", "githubComment": "// find it on my github page.", "githubLink": "https://github.com/yourusername/portfolio" }
+    "typedStrings": ["> Full-stack Developer", "> Your Specialty", "> Your Passion"], "githubComment": "// find it on my github page.", "githubLink": "https://github.com/yourusername/portfolio" }